psugam/sans-theme/content/doc/shortcodes/Codeblock.md

 - Syntax highlighting
 - A language label
 - A “Copy” button
-- Custom dark theme styling

-It is used to show clean code examples throughout the documentation.
+It is used to show clean code examples in your blog.

 ---